Cream (band): Post-Cream

 Blind Faith, a band that included both Clapton and Baker, was formed after the demise of Cream, following an attempt by Clapton to recruit Steve Winwood into Cream in the hope that he would help act as a buffer between Bruce and Baker.
-Inspired by more song-based acts, Clapton went on to perform very different, less improvisational material with Delaney & Bonnie, Derek and the Dominos, and in his own long and varied solo career.
+Inspired by more song-based acts, Clapton went on to perform very different, less improvisational material with Delaney and Bonnie, Derek and the Dominos, and in his own long and varied solo career.

 Bruce began a varied and successful solo career with the 1969 release of Songs for a Tailor, while Baker formed a jazz-fusion ensemble, Ginger Baker's Air Force, from the remnants of Blind Faith, with Winwood, Blind Faith bassist Rick Grech, Graham Bond on saxophone, and guitarist Denny Laine of the Moody Blues and (later) Wings.

-All three members continued to explore new musical ideas and partnerships, play concerts and record music for over four decades after ending Cream.
+All three members continued to explore new musical ideas and partnerships, play concerts, and record music for over four decades after ending Cream.